|Costain, Skanska, Geoffrey Osborne, Balfour Beatty, Morgan, Vinci, BAM, Ferrovial, Kier, Alstom, TSO, Keltbray

 VGC has played a part in sixteen Crossrail projects.

-We are proud to have been involved in Crossrail for more than seven years.
-There’s almost no section of the whole Elizabeth line, from Reading and Heathrow to Shenfield and Abbey Wood, where VGC hasn’t contributed in some way.
+We are proud that there’s almost no section of the whole Elizabeth line, from Reading and Heathrow to Shenfield and Abbey Wood, where VGC hasn’t contributed in some way.
 Our contracts have included:

 Systemwide fit out Royal Oak to Canary Wharf and Plumstead